-Meet the Foundation TrusteesThe Foundation trustees are all members of the local Matamata community.
+Meet the Foundation TrusteesThe foundation trustees are all members of the Matamata community

-Louise moved to Matamata in mid-2002 with husband John and has two children and two step children.
-She has been involved in several clubs and committees in Matamata including being a trustee on the Matamata Primary Board of Trustees for six years, the Matamata Primary PTA, treasurer of the Athletics club, a committee member of the Matamata Kidz Toy Library and the Rawhiti Kindergarten Association.
+Louise moved to Matamata in mid-2002 with husband John and has two children and two step-children.
+She has been involved in several clubs and committees in Matamata including Matamata Primary School Board of Trustees for six years; Matamata Primary PTA; Matamata Athletics Club treasurer; and a committee member of Matamata Kidz Toy Library and Rawhiti Kindergarten Association.

 Louise has been self-employed since 2005 and is currently operating her own consultancy business, Lime Limited, offering human resources, recruitment and business planning.

 Louise enjoys walking (and sometimes even running), pilates, reading, vegetable gardening, watching her children play sport and drinking the odd glass of wine.

 Gilly lives at Okoroire with her husband Ross on a sheep and beef property.

 They have two adult children, Kyra and Cameron.

 Gilly has been involved in fundraising, sponsorship and events in both paid and voluntary roles.

 Her most recent role with Sport Waikato involved managing its sports awards programme.